Biometric fingerprint scanners

 or thousands stored in the database!
 So how can a computer compare

 prints?
-During enrolment or verification, each print is analyzed for
+During enrollment or verification, each print is analyzed for

 very specific features called minutiae, where the lines in your